Akil Baddoo Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.32 team ERA that ranks 17th among all league pitching staffs.
+- The Red Sox's 4.34 team ERA ranks 18th across all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 149 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Red Sox pitchers combine to rank 25th in baseball in home runs given up (153 total, 1.3 per game).

-- His last time out came on Monday against the Kansas City Royals, when the righty threw 6 2/3 innings, surrendering one earned run while giving up six hits.
+- His last appearance came on Tuesday against the Kansas City Royals, when the right-hander went 3 1/3 innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.